 Research in the Coastal Ecology and Seagrass Biology Lab focuses on:

-1) The role of submerged, floating, and emergent coastal plants as habitat and food for nearshore animals
+1) The role of seagrass and other coastal plants as habitat and food for nearshore animals

 2) Seagrass reproductive ecology, including controls on reproductive timing and output, seed dispersal and seedling recruitment, and

-3) Spatial and temporal patterns and environmental drivers of plant and animal distribution and condition
+3) Patterns and drivers of seagrass distribution and condition

-We use a combination of laboratory and field experiments and surveys to address hypothesis-driven questions related to coastal and benthic processes and relevant to coastal management, conservation and restoration.
+We use a combination of laboratory and field experiments and surveys to address hypothesis-driven questions related to coastal and benthic processes.
+Our work is relevant to coastal management, conservation and restoration and we regularly partner with end-users of the data, such as natural resource managers, to ensure our results are usable and have real-world impact.